ugochukwu-850/Jomify/README.md

-## Appendix

-No additional information - This documentation is still under development

-## Contributing

-Contributions are always welcome!

-See `contributing.md` for ways to get started.

-Please adhere to this project's `code of conduct`.

 ## Support

-For support, email ugochukwuchizaram850@gmail.com or join my Discord.
+For support, email ugochukwuchizaram850@gmail.com or raise an Issue.

 ## License